 A taxi is a vehicle that transports passengers for a fare.
 The fare is primarily based on meters that measure the distance traveled; however, the fare could also be a flat rate.
-A vehicle operating as a taxi may also be referred to as a cab, taxicab, Uber, Lyft or shuttle (when there is a charge for this service).
+A vehicle operating as a taxi may also be referred to as a cab or taxicab, or shuttle (when there is a charge for this service).
 Some taxis may use the word "limousine" in the company name.
-As long as the vehicle is operating as a taxi, it is not considered a limousine (see Travel - Limousine).
+As long as the vehicle is operating as a taxi it is not considered a limousine (see Travel - Limousine).
 Travelers should provide clarification on the Reimbursement Trip Form if this situation occurs.

 Travelers may be reimbursed taxi fares incurred while on official business.
-Original receipts are required for fares in excess of \$25 per occurrence [Ref.
-Rule 69I-010 F.A.C.].
+Original receipts are required for taxi fares in excess of \$25 per occurrence.
 If the original receipt is lost, a statement signed by the traveler certifying the cost is required.

-Travelers will be reimbursed for tips up to 15% of the actual fare, not including service fees and taxes.
+Travelers will be reimbursed for tips up to 15% of the actual fare.
 If the traveler tips the taxi driver more than 15% of the actual fare, the excess tip will not be reimbursed.
+Receipts are not required for tips.